-All individuals should be registered online and submit their income tax returns and payments of income tax electronically.
-In this respect, the electronic submission deadlines for the 2020 income tax return and for settlement via self-assessment on income tax due will be as follows:
+All individuals should be registered online and submit their income tax returns electronically.
+In this respect, the deadlines for the electronic submission of income tax returns are as follows:

-- For self-employed individuals whose annual turnover does not exceed EUR 70,000 and who do not have an obligation to prepare audited financial statements: 31 July 2021.
+- For self-employed individuals whose annual turnover does not exceed EUR 70,000 and who do not have an obligation to prepare audited financial statements: 31 July of the following year.

 Payment of taxes

 There is an obligation for PIT withholding on salaries under the pay-as-you-earn (PAYE) system.
-If a taxpayer has other income not subject to WHT, payments of estimated tax must be generally paid in two equal instalments on 31 July and 31 December within the same tax year.
+If a taxpayer has other income not subject to withholding tax (WHT), payments of estimated tax must be generally paid in two equal instalments on 31 July and 31 December within the same tax year.

-For (i) employees and pensioners whose incomes do not include income from a trade/business, rents, dividends,interest, royalties nor income relating to trading goodwill, and (ii) individuals who have gross income that falls under Article 5 (includes dividends, interest and profits from share dealings) and who are not obliged to prepare audited financial statements, a final balancing payment must be made by 31 July.
+For (i) employees and pensioners whose incomes do not include income from a trade/business, rents, dividends, interest, royalties, nor income relating to trading goodwill, and (ii) individuals who have gross income that falls under Article 5 (includes dividends, interest, and profits from share dealings) and who are not required to prepare audited financial statements, a final balancing payment must be made by 31 July of the following year.

-For self-employed individuals preparing audited financial statements, a final balancing payment must be made by 1 August.
+For self-employed individuals preparing audited financial statements, a final balancing payment must be made by 1 August of the following year.